Principal's Message

 Dear Parent(s), Guardian(s), or Caregiver(s),

-Every student deserves a great education and student well-being, and learning must be at the centre of every decision we make.
-It is our goal, and responsibility, that every student feels connected and engaged in their learning and has the tools, resources, supports and opportunities they need to thrive.
+Every student deserves a great education and at Pelmo, we make certain that student well-being, and learning are at the centre of every decision we make.
+It is our goal, and responsibility, to ensure that every student feels connected and engaged in their learning and has the tools, resources, supports and opportunities they need to thrive.

 Equity then drives student achievement and well-being.
 When students see themselves reflected in their learning, feel that their voices are heard, have more opportunities, feel that they belong, know they have a caring adult to turn to, students feel good, engaged, connected and are ultimately successful.